 What option will be best for your project?

-With these nine rapid prototyping options, the designs can range from simple to complex.
+With these nine rapid prototyping options, the design and engineering can range from simple to complex.
 Each will offer advantages and disadvantages concerning cost, time to produce the product, strength of the materials, and the materials that can be used.
 No matter which material and process is chosen, one thing you can count on is that your design will benefit from having a prototype made to show potential customers, clients, and investors.
-When you’re ready to work with our elite team that produces world-class products, call (425) 339-0288 or email us at email@example.com.
+When you’re ready to work with our elite team that produces world-class products, call (425) 339-0288 or email us at firstname.lastname@example.org.